ethangreen-dev/lovely-injector/README.md

 5. It will then as for your password or fingerprint to allow the app to run.
 Enter your password or use your fingerprint.
 6. Re-click on `BalatroLovely.app` to run the modded game.

 Note: You cannot run your game through Steam on Mac due to a bug within the Steam client.
 You must run it with the `BalatroLovely.app` app bundle.
+You are able to add this app bundle to your Steam library as a non-Steam game, and run it from there.

 **Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own folder within the mod directory.
 No exceptions!